danlm/Nial-dev/BuildCore/README.md

 CLANG appears to generate slightly faster code on Linux.

+If you are buiding the Native Windows version on Windows then first read the section in the *BuildNial* README which indicates which compiler software is needed to do this and what modifications are needed to the *cmake* command line.

 ## Building the core

 Use the CMake tool to build  the "nialcore" executable with the following